xta0/xta0.me/_posts/2024-07-12-GenAI-LLM-Self-Attention.md

 ### Masking

 Another important note is that the Self-Attention can look at words before and after the word of interest.
-However, in a decoder-only model(GPT), you never want to allow later words to influence earlier words, since otherwise they could give away the answer for what comes next.
+However, in a decoder-only model (GPT), you never want to allow later words to influence earlier words, since otherwise they could give away the answer for what comes next.

 The **Masked Self-Attention** ignores anything that comes after the word of interest.
 This means in our attention pattern table, <mark>the ones representing later tokens influencing earlier ones need to be zero</mark>.

-To calculate mask self-attention, we just need to add the mask matrix to the scaled similarities:
+To calculate masked self-attention, we just need to add the mask matrix to the scaled similarities:

 $$
 \text{Masked Attention}(Q, K, V, M) = \text{softmax}\left(\frac{Q K^\top}{\sqrt{d_k}} + M \right) V
 $$

-At a high level, the way this works is that we apply masking before the `softmax` function by replacing certain dot product values (the words that comes after the current word) with $-\infty$.
+At a high level, the way this works is that we apply masking before the `softmax` function by replacing certain dot product values (the words that come after the current word) with $-\infty$.

 <img class="md-img-center" src="{{site.baseurl}}/assets/images/2018/10/trans-14.png">